This webpage was updated on January 17, 2025

 Track Two proposals (Implementation Project Phase) are anticipated to be accepted through a competitive process starting in mid-2025, subject to the availability of funding.
 This delay from the originally planned mid-late 2024 opening is due to adjustments in the SB 1 Grant Program’s funding allocation, with $36.8 million delayed until 2026, reducing the immediate funds available for Track Two projects.

-In the interim, OPC is accepting Track Two Letters of Intent (LOI) for urgent projects that address near-term sea-level rise threats.
+In the interim, OPC is accepting Track Two Letters of Intent (LOI) for urgent projects that address near-term sea level rise threats.
 Urgent projects that address near-term SLR threats, meet Phase 4 SLR Criteria requirements, and have completed necessary planning work may submit a request for consultation with OPC staff.
 Interested parties should completely fill out the Track 2 Letter of Intent (MS Word .docx).
 See the SB 1 Grant Program Solicitation (PDF) under “Track 2 Proposals & Urgent Phase 4 Projects” for more details.

 This mechanism operates on an exceptional case-by-case basis to advance urgent projects, while the primary process for funding implementation projects will remain through the full Track 2 competitive solicitation process once it becomes available in 2025.